reviewboard/reviewboard/docs/manual/extending/legacy-auth-backends.rst

 Installing the Authentication Backend
 =====================================

-The authentication backend should be packaged as a standard Python package.
+The authentication backend should be packaged as a standard Python egg.
-This includes creating a :ref:`pyproject.toml` and making a proper Python module that includes your authentication backend.
+This includes creating a :file:`setup.py` and making a proper Python module that includes your authentication backend.

-Once your Python package is installed on the system running Review Board, you'll be able to change the Authentication type in Review Board to :guilabel:`Custom` and specify the Python path for your authentication backend class.
+Once this is Python package is installed on the system running Review Board, you can change the Authentication type in Review Board to :guilabel:`Custom` and specify the Python path for your authentication backend class.